 2. Keep equipment warm

-Minimize time that backboard or stretcher sits in the cold before the patient is placed on it.
+Minimize the time that the backboard or stretcher sits in the cold before the patient is placed on it.
 If it is 10ºF the backboard will quickly be 10ºF.
-A backboard does not rewarm quickly when a patient is loaded on to it.
+A backboard does not rewarm quickly when a patient is loaded on it.
 If you don’t believe me, just ask the patient or lie on a cold backboard for 30 minutes.

 3. Pad the board